 - Online retail business for pet products [Note: Shopify is one option for setting up and starting your own online store.
 Try it for free.*]

-- Pet cremation/pet crematory business (I’m guessing that this business model has a lot of very specific requirements, costs, and regulations associated with it.)
+- Pet cremation/pet crematory business (I’m guessing that this business has a lot of very specific requirements, costs, and regulations associated with it.)

 One of the prerequisites of being a successful pet business entrepreneur is that you love and appreciate pets and are able to effectively communicate that feeling to prospective customers.
 Having the ability to earn people’s trust is a major factor in attracting customers to your pet services business.

 Tips on Starting a Pet Business

-Here are a few other important tips to keep in mind if you’re considering starting any kind of service or product-oriented business geared to pets and pet owners:
+Here are a few other important tips to keep in mind if you’re considering starting any kind of dog walking business, pet sitting service, or a product-oriented pet business:

 - While there’s a lot of opportunity in the pet industry — both locally and globally — some niches and locations may already be saturated with a heavy amount of competition.
-It’s always wise to do some competitive analysis and market analysis to determine whether there’s a sufficient demand for the pet service or products you’re considering offer.
-Ideally, there should be a low amount of competition, too.
+It’s always wise to do some competitive research and market analysis to determine whether there’s a sufficient demand for the pet service or products you’re considering offering.
+Ideally, there should be a low amount of competition.

 - Among the key aspects of being successful in the pet business is the willingness and ability to deliver exceptional customer service, superior quality, and competitive prices.
 Pet owners — like most other consumers — are looking for value.
-In other words, they want to feel like their money was well spend and that they’re getting their money’s worth.
-The bottom line is that satisfied customers lead to repeat business and word-of-mouth advertising, and referrals — all of which can be very valuable as you establish and grow a pet business.
+In other words, they want to feel like their money is being well spend and that they’re getting their money’s worth.
+The bottom line is that satisfied customers lead to repeat business, word-of-mouth advertising, and referrals — all of which can be very valuable as you establish and grow a pet business.